sabario/CrowdfundingPlatform/README.md

-The CrowdfundingPlatform project offers a backend server solution designed to efficiently manage and facilitate crowdfunding campaigns.
-Built on Flask, our server provides robust endpoints for campaign management, transaction handling, and database interaction.
-Ideal for developers looking to streamline crowdfunding efforts, this platform ensures seamless operations, from initiating campaigns to completing transactions.
+# CrowdfundingPlatform

+This project is a decentralized crowdfunding platform that allows users to create campaigns and make contributions using blockchain technology, with Python for the backend, Solidity for smart contracts, and HTML/CSS/JavaScript for the frontend.